kubeflow/katib/docs/getting-start.md

 StudyID                 Name    Owner   RunningTrial    CompletedTrial
 ```

-If your DNS cannot resolve the node name, connect it via ip.
-Get node's ip by
+If your DNS cannot resolve the node name, connect it via IP.
+Get node's IP by

 ```
 kubectl get -n katib node YOUR_NODE -o wide